valtix-security/terraform-provider-valtix/docs/resources/policy_rule_set.md

 * `name` - (Required) Name of the Policy Rule Set
 * `description` - (Optional) Description of the Policy Rule Set
 * `type` - (Optional) Specifies whether the Policy Rule Set is a Group Policy Rule Set.
 The only applicable value is `GROUP`.
 If not specified, the Policy Rule Set operates as a Standalone (non-Group) Policy Rule Set.
 * `group_member_ids` - (Required - Group).
 Ordered list of Policy Ruleset (Standalone) IDs that make up the components of the Policy Rulset (Group).
 This argument only applies when `type` is set to `GROUP`.
-The list can contain zero or more IDs and is limited to a maximum of 100 IDs.
+The list can contain one or more IDs and is limited to a maximum of 100 IDs.

 ## Attribute Reference
 * `id` - ID of the Policy Rule Set resource that can be referenced in other resources (e.g., *valtix_policy_rules*, *valtix_policy_rule_set*)